 Tezos is amongst the best performing Altcoins throughout the last month.
 In 30 days, the cryptocurrency has managed to gain roughly 90 percent of its value.

 XTZ was trading at around $0.44 just a month ago.
-Its price at the time of this writing is sitting at $0.77, following a daily high of $0.84, which is roughly around 91 percent gains.
+Its price at the time of this writing is sitting at $0.77, following a daily high of $0.84, which is roughly around a 91 percent increase.
 On the daily, XTZ is marking an increase upwards of another 10 percent.
-Tezos’ current market capitalization stands around the $500 million mark, whereas most of its trading volume comes from Gate.io, Kraken and BitMax exchanges.
+Tezos’ current market capitalization stands around the $500 million mark, whereas most of its trading volume comes from Gate.io, Kraken, and BitMax exchanges.